donsez/online-store/README.md

 # store
 This application was generated using JHipster 4.13.2, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.13.2](http://www.jhipster.tech/documentation-archive/v4.13.2).

+This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

+This application is configured for Service Discovery and Configuration with the JHipster-Registry.
+On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
+For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: